 Conditional on the DCCF or NWDAF Managing the Storage Approach

-9 The NWDAF or DCCF determine that the life-time of the stored data or analytics has expired (according to the Storage Approach).
+9 The NWDAF or DCCF determine that the lifetime of the stored data or analytics has expired (according to the Storage Approach).

 10. The NWDAF or DCCF optionally retrieve the data or analytics from the ADRF